anuradha2504/Profile-Finder-Chatbot-N8N/README.md

 ---

 # 👨‍💻 Author
-Built by **Your Name** using automation, AI, and profile search integrations.
+Built by **Anuradha Kumari** using automation, AI, and profile search integrations.